"By Roxanne Nelson

 Transient neonatal muscular rigidity has been observed in infants whose mothers were treated with intravenous fentanyl.

-The safety and efficacy of Lazanda have not been established in patients below the age of 18 years.
+The safety and efficacy of LAZANDA have not been established in patients below the age of 18 years.

-Of the 523 opioid tolerant cancer patients with breakthrough cancer pain in clinical studies of Lazanda, 148 (28%) were aged 60 years and over.
-No clinically meaningful difference was noted in the safety profile of the group aged over 60 years versus that of younger patients in Lazanda clinical trials.
+Of the 523 opioid tolerant cancer patients with breakthrough cancer pain in clinical studies of LAZANDA, 148 (28%) were aged 60 years and over.
+No clinically meaningful difference was noted in the safety profile of the group aged over 60 years versus that of younger patients in LAZANDA clinical trials.

-Patients with Renal or Hepatic Impairment
+Patients With Renal Or Hepatic Impairment

-Insufficient information exists to make recommendations regarding the use of Lazanda in patients with impaired renal or hepatic function.
+Insufficient information exists to make recommendations regarding the use of LAZANDA in patients with impaired renal or hepatic function.
 Fentanyl is metabolized primarily via the human CYP3A4 isoenzyme system and the inactive metabolite is mostly eliminated in urine.
 If the drug is used in these patients, it is to be used with caution because of the hepatic metabolism and renal excretion of fentanyl.

-It is recommended that Lazanda be titrated to clinical effect for all patients with special care taken in patients with severe renal or hepatic disease.
+It is recommended that LAZANDA be titrated to clinical effect for all patients with special care taken in patients with severe renal or hepatic disease.

-Patients with Allergic (Seasonal) Rhinitis
+Patients With Allergic (Seasonal) Rhinitis

-The pharmacokinetic and safety profiles of Lazanda in individuals with known allergic (seasonal) rhinitis showed no clinically meaningful differences in rate or extent of exposure to fentanyl, or in local tolerability of Lazanda when compared to Asymptomatic (Unchallenged) state.
-However, when treated for their rhinitis with oxymetazoline, Lazanda absorption was compromised [see Pharmacokinetics].This monograph has been modified to include the generic and brand name in many instances.
+The pharmacokinetic and safety profiles of LAZANDA in individuals with known allergic (seasonal) rhinitis showed no clinically meaningful differences in rate or extent of exposure to fentanyl, or in local tolerability of LAZANDA when compared to Asymptomatic (Unchallenged) state.
+However, when treated for their rhinitis with oxymetazoline, LAZANDA absorption was compromised [see Pharmacokinetics].This monograph has been modified to include the generic and brand name in many instances.

-Last reviewed on RxList: 6/14/2012
+Last reviewed on RxList: 3/31/2017

 Additional Lazanda Information